Description of

 *The definition of show condition for Kings is not just feather condition, but body weight and shape, and that adds up to a lot of points in the King standard and weighs heavily for judging.

-PURCHASING KINGS by Darvin Jenner
+By Darvin Jenner

 New or established King breeders get excited about starting or adding breeding stock to their program.
 There may be more but I’ll cover three ways to start, or add Kings to your breeding program.